-Chris Coffey leads the New York practice for Tusk Ventures and for Tusk Strategies, where he works with clients like The Patrolman’s Benevolent Association (PBA), Bird, NYCLASS, and Charter Communications.
-He has run successful political and legislative efforts in cities and states across the country.
-In New York City, he specializes in creating major media campaigns that dominate news coverage for days and weeks at a time.
-Successful examples include the Times Square Alliance, Uber, the PBA, and NYCLASS.
-He has also led a successful effort this year to legalize electric scooters around the country.
-In 2017, Chris served as a senior strategist to Corey Johnson’s winning campaign for Speaker of the New York City Council, and the New York Times called him an informal advisor to Governor Andrew Cuomo’s 2018 election efforts.
+Chris Coffey leads the New York and New Jersey practice for Tusk Ventures and for Tusk Strategies.
+He has run successful legislative efforts in cities and states across the country.
+In New York, he specializes in creating major media campaigns that dominate news coverage for days and weeks at a time.
+Successful examples include Uber, the Times Square Alliance, Bird, and NYCLASS.
+In 2017, he served as a senior strategist to Corey Johnson’s winning campaign for Speaker of the New York City Council, and the New York Times called him an informal advisor to Governor Andrew Cuomo’s 2018 election efforts.

 Prior to joining Tusk, Chris worked for Mike Bloomberg for 12 years at City Hall, on Mike’s three electoral campaigns, and at Bloomberg L.P.

 During Chris’ time in City government, he helped set up the first-ever NYC Digital Office at the Mayor’s Office of Media and Entertainment.
 He co-authored the Roadmap for the Digital City, which Mayor Bloomberg unveiled as the first digital blueprint for City government in the nation.
 Before that, Chris worked on the 2009 Bloomberg campaign as a senior communications strategist, as First Deputy Commissioner of the Mayor’s Community Assistance Unit where he helped manage the Mayor’s community relationships, and as an assistant press secretary and director of Mayor Bloomberg’s advance team.